 A validator is different from the comparable concept of a miner on the legacy Ethereum chain, as validators are called upon by the PoS protocol to propose and validate emerging blocks rather than compete for their generation as in the legacy PoW method.

 How Can I Become a Validator?

-Any ETH holder can become a validator by staking 32 ETH.
+If you have ETH you can become a validator by staking 32 ETH.
 Becoming a validator can be done in one of two ways:

 Running an Ethereum validator requires 2 separate keypairs:

 A hotkey (key connected to the internet) that is used to sign the validator’s assigned duties.

 A key that is only used for transferring or withdrawing staked ETH.
 This key should be safely stored offline.

 *transfers and withdrawals will not be available until later phases of the network upgrade.

 Epochs & Slots